Paul De Grauwe: Education and career

-He is editor of various economic academic journals and a former member of the Group of Economic Policy Analysis advising the European Commission President José Manuel Barroso, as well as director of the money, macro and international finance research network of CESifo at the University of Munich.
+He is editor of various economic academic journals and a former member of the Group of Economic Policy Analysis advising the European Commission President José Manuel Barroso, as well as director of the money, macro and international finance research network of CESifo at LMU Munich.
 He has had a column in the Financial Times.
 Belgian media often make use of his expertise when dealing with current economic affairs, primarily with regard to European economic and monetary issues.
 Besides hundreds of scientific articles, he has published various books as well.
 Furthermore, he is co-editor and author of economic textbooks in both Dutch and English.
 He is the author of The Economics of Monetary Union, which was translated in ten languages.
 From December 2011 until May 2012, De Grauwe served as member of the Jacques Delors Institute’s Tommaso Padoa-Schioppa group, a high-level expert group to reflect on the reform of the Economic and Monetary Union of the European Union.

-In 2012, De Grauwe reached the legal age for mandatory retirement in Belgium, after which he was offered the John Paulson Chair in European Political Economy at the London School of Economics and Political Science and retired from his position at the University of Leuven.
+In 2012, De Grauwe reached the legal age for mandatory retirement in Belgium, after which he was offered the John Paulson Chair in European Political Economy at the London School of Economics and Political Science and retired from his position at KU Leuven.
 He has expressed his discontent with the legal retirement age: I felt disparaged, like an old machine in a factory.
 Our [Belgian] legislation says: "you have become economically worthless," but I also felt struck in my identity as a person.
 You have to give people the freedom of choice if they want to continue working after their 65th [birthday], end of story.
 I understand those who feel exhausted and quit, but I wanted to continue functioning academically and this wasn't an option here [in Belgium].